Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 -----------

-### 1. Get the Hub ID where the source file resides
+### 1. Get the Hub ID where the source file is located

 To get the Hub ID, use the `GET https://developer.api.autodesk.com/project/v1/hubs` call, and apply a token with the `data:read` scope.